Michael Brown’s death transformed a nation and sparked a decade of American reckoning on race

 His name was Michael Brown.

-When Reed joined hundreds of grieving community members out at the scene, Brown’s bloodied body had been removed from the middle of Canfield Drive, a two-lane street in Ferguson, a majority-Black city where the relationship between local police and residents had long been tenuous.
-The tensions worsened after detectives left Brown’s corpse covered with a white sheet for four traumatizing hours in the summer heat, in full view of an apartment complex.

-Darren Wilson, the Ferguson police officer who fatally shot Brown, had driven a police vehicle up to the teenager and his friend on Canfield Drive.
+Darren Wilson, the Ferguson police officer who fatally shot Brown, had driven a police vehicle up to the teenager and his friend.
 The officer ordered them to get up on the sidewalk before a scuffle ensued.
 Although Brown was unarmed, Wilson described Brown as menacing at 6-foot-4 and claimed the teenager charged at him before he opened fire.

 Some nearby residents said Brown had his hands up in surrender when he was shot.

-For Reed, Brown’s encounter with the Ferguson officer was familiar.
-Her brothers, her dad and other loved ones had been subjected to mistreatment, disrespect and indignity by the area’s police.
-Nonetheless, she was shocked.

-“I just found myself sort of returning to (Canfield Drive) day after day, and then to what becomes the uprising,” says Reed, who became an organizer amid the protests and civil unrest.

 Largely peaceful demonstrations — some blemished by vandalism, theft and arson among residents and outside opportunists — were met with violent police response.
-But the demonstrations weren’t contained to Ferguson.
-Over the next decade, the deaths of Black people at the hands of police and vigilantes would draw support, resources and democratic change to communities all over the nation.
+And over the next decade, the deaths of Black people at the hands of police and vigilantes would draw support, resources and democratic change to communities all over the nation.
 “This time,” residents vowed, things must be different.

-Today, Reed is the executive director of Action St. Louis, a Black-led political activist group that she co-founded in 2014.
-She says the passage of time has proven that what began as an uprising in Ferguson has resulted in measurable change for Black Americans.

 The death of Michael Brown prompted an eruption of protests and gave a boost to a then-nascent Black Lives Matter movement.
 In subsequent years, a new generation stepped forward to pick up the work of civil rights and racial justice started by their parents and grandparents.
 In racial justice movements, the uprooting of white supremacy is a lesser-invoked aim — one that also demands white people reckon with their race’s complicity in generations of disadvantage faced by Black Americans and other people of color.